A wise sage once said:

 And these places in Ohio definitely treat her right.

-You see, these are the places in Ohio where the cost of living is the lowest; where your salary goes the furthest.
+You see, these are the cities and places in Ohio where the cost of living is the lowest; where your salary goes the furthest.
 And when if you have the luxury of choosing where to live in the Buckeye State, then the cost of living should play a role in the decision.

 So we did the hard for you and crunched the numbers to find the cities that have lower food, energy, and housing costs.
-After the dust settled on our analysis of the 250 largest places in Ohio, we were left with this set of the best value for your money.
+After the dust settled on our analysis of the 251 largest places in Ohio, we were left with this set of the best value for your money.